interactive-security-guides/PQC-Education/README.md

 ---

-*Built to make the quantum threat legible — because the organizations that understand it earliest will be the ones best positioned to respond.*
+*Built to make the quantum threat legible; because the organizations that understand it earliest will be the ones best positioned to respond.*